denzp/cargo-wharf/README.md

 [[CHANGELOG](cargo-container-tools/CHANGELOG.md)]

 Auxiliary tools that are useful for building Docker images of Rust crates and for `cargo-wharf-frontend` in particular.

+# License

+`cargo-wharf` is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0), with portions covered by various BSD-like licenses.

+See LICENSE-APACHE, and LICENSE-MIT for details.

+# Contribution

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `cargo-wharf` by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

 [BuildKit]: https://github.com/moby/buildkit
 ["Note for Docker users" section]: https://github.com/moby/buildkit/blob/master/frontend/dockerfile/docs/experimental.md#note-for-docker-users